BiggestLittleFC/biggestlittlefc.github.io/theme/story-friday.md

 <div class="dialogue">
 <h4>BAZ</h4>
-<p>Oy, I should do that, but think what’s the point?
-I’ve probably killed a whole forest with all the sketchbooks I go through.</p>
+<p>Oy, I should do that, but think what's the point?
+I've probably killed a whole forest with all the sketchbooks I go through.</p>
 </div>

 <div class="dialogue">